ALL STATE DATA UPDATED FOR 2022!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Montana is ahead of the national average at the first two levels of Initial Application and Reconsideration by 1.7% and 5.4% respectively.
-Montana does take a dip at the Hearing level, being behind by 5.3% of the national average.
+As the table shows, Montana is ahead of the national average at the first two levels of Initial Application and Reconsideration by 5.2% and 6.8% respectively.
+Montana falls below the national average at the Hearing level by 2.4%.

 Montana Initial Application Approval Over Time

-As the table and the below chart show, Montana has been ahead of Initial Applications going back to at least 2010.
-However, Montana has been declining over that span of time.
-In 2018, Montana ranked 11th in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, Montana has been ahead of Initial Applications going back to at least 2011.
+In 2021, Montana ranked 14th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have declined in Montana over the last few years, they still are ahead of the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Montana Reconsideration Approval Over Time

-As the table and the below chart indicate, Montana has steadily improved, the national average when it comes to Approvals at the Reconsideration level.
-In 2018, Montana ranked 11th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Montana has stayed ahead of the national average when it comes to Approvals at the Reconsideration level.
+In 2021, Montana ranked 5th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Montana Hearings Approval Over Time

-As the table and the below chart indicate, Montana has taken a sharp decline over the years.
-In the past 4 years, they have been worse than the national average when it comes to approvals at the Hearing level.
-In 2018, Montana ranked 38th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Montana has come closer to the national average when it comes to the Hearing level in 2021.
+In 2021, Montana ranked 23rd in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Montana are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Montana may have a significant bearing on your chances for approval.